 Register for Classes

 You've made a smart choice with Bristol Community College.
 Now, let us help you complete your schedule.
-Here's everything you need to know about registering for classes at Bristol.
+Begin by reviewing the college's course search!

 Before registering for classes, please reach out to your academic coordinator or faculty advisor, who can advise you about registration, academic planning, transfer, and more.
 You can find your advisor assignment by following the steps at the bottom of this page.